 Sphagnum farming on peat soils is a form of paludiculture on raised bog sites.
 Paludiculture („palus“ – Latin „swamp“) is agriculture and forestry on wet and rewetted peatlands.

-Sphagnum farming is the cultivation of peat moss (Sphagnum) aiming for the production and harvest of peat moss biomass.
-For this purpose the Sphagnum is cultivated in order to gain renewable raw material for the production of horticultural growing media.
+Sphagnum farming is the cultivation of peat moss (Sphagnum) for the production and harvest of peat moss biomass.
+The Sphagnum is cultivated in order to gain renewable raw material for the production of horticultural growing media as an alternative to using peat soil.

 The cultivation of Sphagnum has many benefits: